 - User preferences reside as files in separate user-specific directories

-These files are by default installed into the /etc/imip-agent directory and they can be changed in that location once the system is installed.
+The config files are by default installed into the /etc/imip-agent directory and they can be changed in that location once the system is installed.
+User preferences can be configured directly in the filesystem or can be edited in the management interface by each user.

 System-Level and Tool Configuration